Sonesta White Plains

 Kelly Biscuso RiseBoro |

 The increased focus on social equity in energy efficiency is attracting new types of lenders, investors, and financing structures aimed at hard-to-reach markets.
-This panel will showcase some of these new capital sources that are targeting efficiency upgrades for affordable multifamily house—a market that has been traditionally underserved.
+This panel showcased some of these new capital sources that are targeting efficiency upgrades for affordable multifamily house—a market that has been traditionally underserved.

 2A.
 Energy Efficiency Financing Programs: Evaluation and Innovation